MollyButz/sbca-data-standard/README.md

 # Future Work

-While not a part of this current standard, future work may be done on adding Layout and Loading information.
+While not a part of this current standard, future work may be done on:
+	-Component Layout
+	-Component Loading Information
+	-Part Cutting Information (eg. saw files)

 # Example